Skip to main content

 How are minutes converted to decimal hours?

-What is the difference between Time Range and Hours Between Two Dates?
+What is the difference between Time range and Date span?

 Time & Date Reference Note